dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 The [paper](https://arxiv.org/pdf/1801.06146.pdf) by [Jermey Howard]() and [Sebestain Ruder](http://twitter.com/seb_ruder/) proposes a transfer learning method in NLP similar to the one which we saw in our previous blog on [Transfer Learning](https://dudeperf3ct.github.io/transfer/learning/catsvsdogs/2018/11/20/Power-of-Transfer-Learning/) on images. *So cool!*

 There was a simple transfer learning technique involved in fine-tuning pretrained word embeddings and also approaches of ELMo and CoVe that concatenate embeddings derived from other tasks with the input at different layers but that only targets model's first layer barely scratching the surface of model for finetuning as seen in Computer Vision.
+These approaches mainly transfer word-level information instead of transferring high-level semantics.
 The authors argued that not the idea of LM fine-tuning but our lack of knowledge of how to train them effectively has been hindering wider adoption.

 ### How it Works?